LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 # Creating a new application

-Once the Play is [[correctly installed | Installing]], you can create a new application.

 ## Create a new application with the play script.

 The easiest way to create a new application is to use the `play new` command.